alibaba/GraphScope/python/jupyter/ipygraphin/README.md

 We use a shared copyright model that enables all contributors to maintain the copyright on their contributions.

-This software is licensed under the Apache license 2.
+This software is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.